pavangudiwada/Cs50GitPractice/README.md

 # Cs50GitPractice
-# A repository to practice CS50W git practice
+# A repository to practice CS50W git practice!